MySQL Router

 RPM

 Using the RPM distribution keeps the installation standard.
-Recommended for ease of use on MySQL client machines (e.g. application servers)
+Recommended for ease of use on MySQL client machines (e.g. application servers) where YUM is not available.

 RPM OEL78.0.26 - V1010808-01.zip